linakherchi/Home/README.md

 After doing some research, I found a d3 method that saved me: path.centroid().
 This method allowed me to take the centroid (which was a single point with lat-lng coordinates) of each geometry related to a country and convert it to x-y coordinates.
 Then, I drew a transparent line at the center of the globe and all what was left was to check for intersections between this line and the centroid of the country selected.

-Below is the function that helped me stop the rotation at a specific centroid:
+<i>Below is the function that helped me stop the rotation at a specific centroid:</i>

 ```javascript
   rotate(elapsed) {